dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 **"Gazetteers"** are structured lists of place names with information about their locations, variants, and historical context.
 In this tutorial, we will create a small dataset of historical places from the **Trucial Coast** (pre-UAE region) and enrich it using the **GeoNames API**.

 ## 2. Objective
-We will:
+In this tutorial you will learn how to:
 - Start from a **CSV** file containing a few historical town names
 - Use the **GeoNames API** to retrieve coordinates and metadata
 - Save the enriched dataset to a new **CSV** file

-## 3. Setup: Install Required Libraries
+## 3. Install Required Libraries

-The libraries you need to install are for this tutorial are:
+The libraries you need to install for this tutorial are:

 - **`pandas`**: helps us easily create, manage, and manipulate structured datasets like our gazetteer of historical places
 - **`requests`**: allows us to send HTTP requests to the GeoNames API, so we can enrich our dataset with location adetails and additional information from this online geographic database